MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/ios.md

 The Mobile Center SDK is designed with a modular approach – a developer only needs to integrate the modules of the services that they're interested in.

-#### 1.1.1 Integration using Cocoapods
+#### 1.1.1 Integration via Cocoapods

-If you are integrating Mobile Center into your app using Cocoapods, add the following dependency to your podfile and run `pod install`.
+If you are integrating Mobile Center into your app via Cocoapods, add the following dependency to your podfile and run `pod install`.

 ```ruby
 pod 'MobileCenter/MobileCenterDistribute`